 Non-exempt employees are generally paid by the hour, rather than on a salary basis, and those working above 40 hours per week are entitled to time and one-half of their regular pay rate for each hour of overtime worked.
 Use our calculator to calculate the overtime pay for your employees.

 As many companies have learned the hard way, improperly classifying employees as exempt can lead to serious fines from the Department of Labor.
 Don’t make the same mistake.
-Paycor’s HR Support Center gives you access to a knowledgebase of HR tips, alerts, checklists and templates to help you reduce your risk of non-compliance.
+Paycor’s HR Support Center On-Demand gives you access to a knowledgebase of HR tips, alerts, checklists and templates to help you reduce your risk of non-compliance.
 In addition, HR Support Center On-Demand lets you call or email HR professionals who can guide you and answer your specific questions.
 Reach out to us to learn more.

 Check your inbox for an email confirming your subscription.
 Enjoy!